-Are you wondering how to cater to your students this Ramadan?
-It is a time of spiritual cleansing from March Wednesday 22nd, 2023, to Friday, April 21, 2023, and an important month in the Islamic Calendar.
+Are you wondering how to cater to your students during Ramadan?
+It is a time of spiritual cleansing and an important month in the Islamic Calendar.
 Across the UK, Muslim adults and children will begin preparation for Sawm (or fasting).

 What is Ramadan?
 Why is it celebrated?